Victims of Halle synagogue attack still traumatized | DW | 09.10.2020

 She referred to her grandfather in her testimony before the German court.
 The accused started to laugh whenever she spoke, and that initially upset her.
 But, she said, she found the strength to "stand in front of a person that has so much hate, who tried to hurt us, to say to him 'you messed with the wrong people!"

 A few weeks after her appearance in court, Yom Kippur came around again.
-Sharfman invited her friends to her home in Berlin, where they celebrated and sang together.
+Sharfman met up with other members of the congregation in Berlin, where they celebrated and sang together.
 "The words of the songs really resonate with us, they describe what we went through and remind us that even in hard times, God is there and will stand by us, no matter what happens," she said.
 She remembers a woman telling her that it is because of these songs that the Jewish people will live on.

 One year after the attack, Mollie Sharfman still finds it hard to deal with the fact that her life was spared.
 She is still trying to make sense of what happened and why the Jewish community still can't feel safe in Germany.